-Biden to meet with GOP lawmakers to discuss virus relief
+Biden to meet Republicans proposing $618 billion virus aid

 The other GOP senators invited to meet with Biden are Lisa Murkowski of Alaska, Mitt Romney of Utah, Shelley Moore Capito of West Virginia, Todd Young of Indiana, Jerry Moran of Kansas, Mike Rounds of South Dakota, and Thom Tillis of North Carolina.

-Brian Deese, the top White House economic adviser who is leading the administration’s outreach to Congress, said earlier Sunday that administration officials were reviewing the letter.
-He did not immediately commit to a Biden meeting with the lawmakers.

-But Cedric Richmond, a senior Biden adviser, said the president “is very willing to meet with anyone to advance the agenda.”
-When asked about the senators’ plan, Richmond said, “This is about seriousness of purpose.”

-Deese indicated the White House could be open to negotiating on further limiting who would receive stimulus checks.
+Brian Deese, the top White House economic adviser leading the administration’s outreach to Congress, indicated the White House could be open to negotiating on further limiting who would receive stimulus checks.
 Portman suggested the checks should go to individuals who make no more than $50,000 per year and families capped at $100,000 per year.

 Under the Biden plan, families with incomes up to $300,000 could receive some stimulus money.